 How to Make the Cookies

-Once the ingredients are weighed place the sugar, butter, and salt into the bowl of an electric mixer and beat with the paddle attachment on medium speed until the ingredients are combined and the mixture is creamy, about 2 minutes.
-This step helps aerate the dough and introduces the air bubbles that produce a light cookie.
+Weigh the sugar, butter, and salt into the bowl of an electric mixer and beat with the paddle attachment on medium speed until the ingredients are combined and the mixture is creamy, about 2 minutes.

-The flour is added and the dough is mixed on low speed until all the flour is mixed in and the dough starts to come together.
-Mixing the flour in on low speed is important to prevent the development of too much gluten.
+Add all the flour and mix on medium-low speed until the flour is mixed in and the dough starts to come together.
+The dough will initially appear crumbly, but eventually come together into large pieces.
+Mixing the flour in at low speed is important to prevent the development of too much gluten.

 The cookies are done when you see a little browning on the bottom edge of the cookies.
 Remove the cookies from the oven, allow them to cool briefly on the baking pan then move them to a cooling rack to finish cooling.